Saturday 2nd February 2019

 Sunday 10th February 2019

 My first 19-mile-run this year in preparation for the Brighton Marathon.
 I was knackered and if truth be told not up for too much but Ao insisted on coming around.
-It was a pleasant night, though, full of aches and niggles. but… Depardieu again.
+It was a pleasant night, though, full of aches and niggles, and… Depardieu again.

 Wednesday 20th February 2019